 And finally, we’ve seen companies that need a hybrid deployment to control data and scale up and down as their needs change.
 Companies with a seasonal business may not want to pay for more infrastructure than they need at any given time.
 In this instance, a Hybrid approach right-sizes their deployment at all times.

 The deployment model that is best for your business is the one that meets your needs for flexibility, security, and ease of use and maintenance.
-No two companies are the same, that’s why companies deploy their websites using different methods.
+No two companies are the same, that’s why companies have a choice on how to deploy their eCommerce websites.

 OroCommerce Deploys Your eCommerce System Anywhere

 OroCommerce gives you the freedom to deploy without limitations, supporting the right deployment option for your unique business needs.
 There are many Oro deployment models to choose from that satisfy diverse business, industry, or legal requirements.

 If you need a cloud eCommerce solution, you are free to deploy OroCommerce on a public cloud like Google Cloud Platform, Microsoft Azure, Amazon Web Services, or any other public cloud solution.
 This may be the best approach if you currently have other business systems deployed on a public cloud.